Brian writes about baseball history. He is a lifelong baseball fan and has been rooting for the New York Mets since

 Boston Red Sox

 Naturally, it is even more unusual to win the honor for all of Major League Baseball—to be the best in all three of these pitching categories in both leagues.
 Although a number of the Triple Crown winners led the majors in one or two of the three categories, only five American Leaguers have been the best in the big leagues in all three categories in the same season, with two pitchers accomplishing the feat twice.
 As the table shows, Walter Johnson’s first two Triple Crowns, in 1913 and 1918, were Major League crowns, and Lefty Grove’s two consecutive titles in 1930 and 1931 also led the majors.
 In 1945, Hal Newhouser won the Major League Triple Crown.
 Johan Santana was the best in both leagues in 2006, and Shane Bieber accomplished the feat in 2020.

 Eight AL Triple Crown Winners in the Hall of Fame

 The 12 American League pitchers who won the Triple Crown all had (or are having) solid careers, and their names appear in numerous lists of the best pitchers in baseball history.
 Among them, they won multiple Cy Young Awards (named after the first AL Triple Crown winner) and MVP awards and were selected to numerous All-Star teams.
-The first seven AL winners are in the Baseball Hall of Fame, and the ninth winner, Pedro Martinez, was elected to join them in 2015.
-Roger Clemens was on the ballot for the first time in 2013, but in his first nine years of eligibility, he has not reached the vote total needed for induction.
+The first seven AL winners are in the Baseball Hall of Fame, along with the ninth winner, Pedro Martinez, who was elected to join them in 2015.

 Here's a chronological guide to the American League's pitching Triple Crown winners.